onflow/flow-go/ledger/README.md

 ![proof image](/ledger/docs/proof.png?raw=true "proof")

-### binary Merkle trie
+### Memory-trie (Mtrie)
-A **binary Merkle trie** in this context is defined as a compact version of binary Merkle tree, providing exact same functionality but doesn't explicitly store empty nodes.
+An **Mtrie** in this context is defined as a compact version of binary Merkle tree, providing exact same functionality but doesn't explicitly store empty nodes.
 Formally, a node is empty:
-* the node is an empty leaf node (see definition above)
+* the node is an empty leaf node: it doesn't hold any data and only stores a path.
+Its hash value is defined as a default hash based on the height of tree.
 * an interior node is defined to be empty, if its two children are empty.

 ![binary partial trie image](/ledger/docs/trie_update.gif?raw=true "binary partial trie")